 What Is Melanoma?

-Damage to DNA from UV radiation is the main cause of melanoma.
+Damage to DNA from UV radiation is the main cause.
 Excessive sun exposure or use of indoor tanning booths are common causes of UV radiation.

-You can differentiate between a melanoma and a regular mole by looking out for the “ABCDEs”, which represent common signs of melanoma.
+You can differentiate between a melanoma and a regular mole by looking out for the “ABCDEs”, which represent common signs.
 These include:

-- A: Asymmetry, which refers to the asymmetric shape of melanomas (Benign moles are often circular or oval in shape, but a melanoma is usually irregular in shape.)
+- A: Asymmetry, which refers to the asymmetric shape (Benign moles are often circular or oval in shape, but a melanoma is usually irregular in shape.)

 - B: Border, which refers to the uneven or jagged perimeter of most melanomas

 - C: Color, which refers to the variety of colors that may appear in a single melanoma, including gray, tan, brown, black, white, red, pink, and blue

 - D: Diameter, which refers to the average size of a melanoma: ¼ of an inch